 The new pole design accomplishes its goal of expanding the interior volume, but it’s important to note that the tent’s footprint still is relatively small.
 The Copper Spur measures 52-inches wide at the head end of the tent and 42 inches at the feet, and its actual widths appear to be a couple inches less for each.
 As a result, our 2 regular width (20 in.) pads were a pretty snug fit, and the tapering means you can only sleep with your head at one end.
 We haven’t tried just yet, but it's hard to imagine 2 wide backpacking pads (25 in. each) fitting without folding up the side walls at the foot end, although a mummy-shaped pad could work.

 The new pole design has had a slight impact on the stuff size of the HV model.
-The old tent measured approximately 5.5 x 17.5 inches when stuffed away, and the 2017 version is 4.5 x 19.5 inches.
+The old tent measured approximately 5.5 x 17.5 inches when stuffed away, and the current version is 4.5 x 19.5 inches.
 This likely won’t be a problem for most people—we had no issues fitting the tent inside our backpacking packs—but the extra 2 inches in length could make it more difficult to squeeze inside a low-volume overnight pack.

 Cutting weight from a tent usually involves thin and delicate materials, and the Copper Spur HV UL2 is no exception.
 Denier commonly is used to measure fabric thickness (it actually is the fabric yarn’s weight), and this Big Agnes tent has lightweight and low denier fabrics throughout.
 The floor, rainfly, and solid fabric portion of the tent body use 20D nylon, and the mesh on the tent body is a slightly thinner 15D.
 For comparison, the MSR Hubba Hubba NX has a 30D floor for a modest increase in durability in the area most likely to get a tear.
 There are even lower denier fabrics on the market, including Nemo’s Hornet and MSR’s FreeLite tents, which have 15D floors.
 We’ve found that these tents push our comfort level in terms of fabric thickness, but extra care is advisable for all modern lightweight tents.

 It’s important to note that the denier measurement does not take into account various fabric technologies.
 Big Agnes uses a proprietary nylon ripstop in a unique weave on the floor and fly, intended to increase tear strength (Big Agnes states it’s 20% more tear resistant than standard nylon).
 In use, the fabrics feel light and thin but nothing out of the ordinary in this category.
-We haven’t put a hole in our Copper Spur, and even went as far as using it for a couple nights without a footprint.
+We haven’t put a hole in our Copper Spur, and even went as far as using it for many nights without a footprint.

 We do see potential for long-term durability issues with the 2 zippered doors.
 While we love the access through the large openings, the zippers can be a little finicky to open and close with one hand and feel pretty flimsy.
 To be fair, our old Copper Spur had a similar feel and never failed us.
 Nonetheless, we recommend treating them gently, and thru-hikers or those putting in a lot of trail nights may want to occasionally clean the zippers (and keep a lookout for dirt and dust).

 Liberal use of mesh on the tent body and a deployable vent at the top of the rainfly offer good all-around ventilation.
 And unlike some ultralight tents that utilize single wall construction, the double wall build on the Copper Spur does a great job keeping air moving and reduces the chance of condensation build up.
 Importantly, there is good spacing between the rainfly and tent body to encourage airflow, including stakeout points on the rainfly at the head and foot end.
-In more extreme temperatures than we experienced—we peaked in the mid-80s on our trip—a second roof vent might be helpful for releasing hot air, but we were reasonably comfortable even with the sun hitting the tent in the late afternoon.
+In more extreme temperatures than we experienced—we peaked in the mid-80s on our Utah trip—a second roof vent might be helpful for releasing hot air, but we were reasonably comfortable even with the sun hitting the tent in the late afternoon.

 We love the convenience that comes with a 2 door and vestibule design.
 Being able to store gear on both sides, and not having to worry about crawling over your tentmate in the night, are well worth the extra ounces in our opinion.
 The Copper Spur’s 2 vestibules measure 9 square feet each, which is about average for a lightweight tent, and they are big enough to store a backpack and shoes without tripping you on your way inside.
 Interior storage is sufficient, with a long pocket built into the tent’s roof that easily stretches to accommodate something as wide as a headlamp, and there are 2 small pockets at head height located just in front of the doors.
 All in all, we think the storage is great for 2 backpackers, but Big Agnes does offer a gear loft (purchased separately) that fits the Copper Spur.